Runtime Authorization Layer

 Infrastructure

-• +Agents cannot operate without it
+• Agents cannot operate without it

-• +Required to ship AI broadly and safely
+• Required to ship AI broadly and safely

-• +Enforcement happens before damage, not after
+• Authorization happens before damage, not after

-• +Sits inline — removing it breaks agent access
+• Sits inline — removing it breaks agent access

 Ready to deploy AI

-with governance already in place?
+with authorization in place?